Shampa Reza: Personal life

-Reza has two sons – Dhrubo and Tiash.
+Shampa Reza was married to Harold Rasheed Chowdhury and Alauddin Ali.
+Reza has two sons – Dhrubo and Tiyash.
 She also has a granddaughter.

 Reza is the founder of the school Rodela Chottor.
 She founded another school in Sylhet, Anandaniketan, which enrolled around 800 students in 2006.

+Reza's brother, Azam Reza, is serving life sentence for murdering his wife, Joyonti Reza, since 2004.

+Reza's maternal aunt was singer Papia Sarwar.